 This insightful text addresses the fundamental social aspects of environment, including place attachment, belonging and connectivity.
 The chapters reveal the potential and expose the challenges for practitioners and researchers as dementia care shifts to a neighbourhood setting.

 The unique ‘neighbourhood-centred’ perspective provides an innovative guide for policy and practice and calls for a new place-based culture of care and support in the neighbourhood.

-Andrew Clark is Professor in the Directorate of Social Sciences in the School of Health and Society at the University of Salford.
+Andrew Clark is Professor in the School of Health and Society at the University of Salford.

 1. Introduction: Placing dementia - Lyn Phillipson, Andrew Clark and Richard Ward

 2. Understanding the meaning of neighbourhoods for people living with dementia: the value of a relational lens - Andrew Clark, Sarah Campbell, John Keady, Agneta Kullberg, John Keady, Kainde Manji, Elzana Odzakovic, Kirstein Rummery and Richard Ward

 3. Moving house with dementia - Jill Batty

 4. How do people with dementia manage problematic situations in public spaces? - Anna Brorsson